-(1) Family day care homes shall be licensed under this act if they are presently being licensed under an existing county licensing ordinance, if they are participating in the subsidized child care program, or if the board of county commissioners passes a resolution that family day care homes be licensed.
-If no county authority exists for the licensing of a family day care home, the department shall have the authority to license family day care homes under contract for the purchase-of-service system in the subsidized child care program.

-(a) If not subject to license, family day care homes shall register annually with the department, providing the following information:

-1. The name and address of the home...

-2. The name of the operator.

-3. The number of children served.7

-4. Proof of a written plan to provide at least one other competent adult to be available to substitute for the operator in an emergency.
-This plan shall include the name, address, and telephone number of the designated substitute{z_7} a.
+- (1) Family day care homes shall be licensed under this act if they are presently being licensed under an existing county licensing ordinance, if they are participating in the subsidized child care program, or if the board of county commissioners passes a resolution that family day care homes be licensed.
+If no county authority exists for the licensing of a family day care home, the department shall have the authority to license family day care homes under contract for the purchase-of-service system in the subsidized child care program. - (a) If not subject to license, family day care homes shall register annually with the department, providing the following information: - 1.
+The name and address of the home. - 2.
+The name of the operator. - 3.
+The number of children served. - 4.
+Proof of a written plan to provide at least one other competent adult to be available to substitute for the operator in an emergency.
+This plan shall include the name, address, and telephone number of the designated substitute. ${\scriptscriptstyle T}$ - 5.
+Proof of screening and background checks. - 6.
+Proof of completion of the 30-hour 3-hour training course, which shall include: - a.
 State and local rules and regulations that govern child care.

-5. Proof of screening and background checks.,

-6. Proof of completion of the 30-hour 3-hour training course, which shall include:

-b.
-Health, safety, and nutrition.

-c.
-Identifying and reporting child abuse and neglect.

-d.
-Child development, including typical and atypical language development; and cognitive, motor, social, and self-help skills development.

-e.
-Observation of developmental behaviors, including using a checklist or other similar observation tools and techniques to determine a child's developmental level.

-f.
-Specialized areas, as determined by the department, for owneroperators of family day care homes. and

-7. Proof that immunization records are kept current.

-(b) The department or local licensing agency may impose an administrative fine, not to exceed \$100, for failure to comply with licensure or registration requirements.

-(c) A family day care home not participating in the subsidized child care program may volunteer to be licensed under the provisions of this act.

-(d) The department may provide technical assistance to counties and family day care home providers to enable counties and family day care providers to achieve compliance with family day care homes standards.

-(4) Operators of family day care homes shall take an approved 30-clock-hour introductory course in child care.
+- b.
+Health, safety, and nutrition. - c.
+Identifying and reporting child abuse and neglect. - d.
+Child development, including typical and atypical language development; and cognitive, motor, social, and self-help skills development. - e.
+Observation of developmental behaviors, including using a checklist or other similar observation tools and techniques to determine a child's developmental level. - f.
+Specialized areas, as determined by the department, for owner-operators of family day care homes. and - 7.
+Proof that immunization records are kept current. - (b) The department or local licensing agency may impose an administrative fine, not to exceed \$100, for failure to comply with licensure or registration requirements. - (c) A family day care home not participating in the subsidized child care program may volunteer to be licensed under the provisions of this act. - (d) The department may provide technical assistance to counties and family day care home providers to enable counties and family day care providers to achieve compliance with family day care homes standards. - (4) Operators of family day care homes shall take an approved 30-clockhour 3-clock-hour introductory course in child care.
 Family day care homes licensed or registered on June 30, 1999, shall have until June 30, 2001, to comply with this course requirement, except that the department shall exempt family day care homes in this category that can demonstrate that the operator has received at least 30 hours of training.
 Family day care homes initially licensed or registered on or after July 1, 1999, but before October 1, 1999, shall have until October 1, 1999, to comply with the 30-clock-hour course requirement.
-Family day care homes initially licensed or registered on or after October 1, 1999, must comply with the 30-clock-hour course requirement before caring for children.

-402.3131 Large family child care homes.-

-(1) Large family child care homes shall be licensed under this section.

-(a) The department or local licensing agency may impose an administrative fine, not to exceed \$1,000, for failure to comply with licensure requirements.

-(b) A licensed family day care home must first have operated for a minimum of 2 consecutive years, with an operator who has had a child development associate credential or its equivalent for 1 year, before seeking licensure as a large family child care home.
+Family day care homes initially licensed or registered on or after October 1, 1999, must comply with the 30-clock-hour course requirement before caring for children. - Section 15.
+Section 402.3131, Florida Statutes, is created to read: - 402.3131 Large family child care homes.- - (1) Large family child care homes shall be licensed under this section. - (a) The department or local licensing agency may impose an administrative fine, not to exceed \$1,000, for failure to comply with licensure requirements. - (b) A licensed family day care home must first have operated for a minimum of 2 consecutive years, with an operator who has had a child development associate credential or its equivalent for 1 year, before seeking licensure as a large family child care home.